 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Broken Arrow students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Broken Arrow students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Broken Arrow District Curriculum Used in Our In-Home Tutoring Programs

 Broken Arrow Public Schools has a mission to provide the best education possible to the youth of the district.
 The Oklahoma State Department of Education has developed the curriculum, and use the standards found in the Common Core of English Language Arts and Mathematics.
 The Common Core expectations are integrated into the subjects of Science and Social Studies as well.

 We currently cover the following Broken Arrow-area school district: Broken Arrow Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Broken Arrow Tutor Today.